w3c-webmob/ServiceWorkersDemos/README.md

 * What was easy
 * What was difficult
 * Behaviour of the ServiceWorker (did it do [a] what it was supposed to do and [b] what you logcally expected it would do?)
-* Answer whether the ServiceWprker satisfied the use case
+* Answer whether the ServiceWorker satisfied the use case
 * Anything else you think is relevant!

 Documentation doesn't need to be too verbose!
 Just a short report will suffice.
 Once we have collected a good number of case examples we will send a Pull Requestto the main ServiceWorker repo.